j-morano/contemporary-z/README.md

         - 'top': show files on top of dirs.
         - 'bottom': show files under the dirs.
         - 'none': do not show files.
+* `nav_start_number`: `int`.
+Start number for interactive navigation, that is, the number that the parent directory will have.
+   + Recommended values: 1 or 0.

 #### Default config